dataviaduct/articles/part1-intro.md

 As time goes by, data still grows as well as the number of data users and complexity of their queries, making RDMBS-based solution less and less useful.
 One of the options to go from that point is some modern distributed NoSQL database, which, according to the Internet and its vendor, fits all imaginable cases and scales horizontally almost infinitely.
 Right?
 Well, not exactly.
 As an output of such an approach, we'll have most probably over-expensive extremely complicated, and not-so-fast cluster, which, in addition to all that, goes down from time-to-time because of its infrastructure complexity and still-growing query load.

-Disclaimer: "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail" (c).
+**Disclaimer**: "_I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail_" (c).
 In other words, every tool is good for the case it was designed to.
 Both RBDMS and NoSQL databases are work extremely good for 'their' cases.

 Finally, company may come to the idea of building a Data Lake.
 The Data Lake.
 A 'silver bullet' which should solve all problems and issues.
 And as nowadays we have clouds, it should not take too much time, right?
 Again, not exactly, unfortunately.